Dean Solomon: Gold Coast Suns

 He joined Gold Coast Suns as an assistant coach in the months before they entered the AFL for the 2011 season.

 During the 2017 season, Solomon was appointed caretaker senior coach of Gold Coast Suns, with three matches left to go after Rodney Eade stepped down as Gold Coast Suns senior coach, during the 2017 season, when Eade was told he would not be receiving a contract extension with Gold Coast Suns.
 The Suns under Solomon went on to lose all three games for the rest of the 2017 season.
 Solomon was not retained as Gold Coast Suns senior coach at the conclusion of the 2017 season and was replaced by Stuart Dew as Gold Coast Suns senior coach.
 Solomon however remained at the club as assistant coach.

 After nine years of service as an assistant coach, Solomon was sacked at the end of the 2020 season.
 Upon his departure from the club, and on the advice of Adam Simpson, Solomon decided to take a 12 month sabbatical from the AFL in a bid to further develop himself with an eye on returning to coaching in 2022; during this sabbatical he ran a gym in Kingscliff, New South Wales.

 Greater Western Sydney

 On 17 May 2022, it was announced that Solomon would be joining the coaching staff at Greater Western Sydney as part-time assistant coach for the rest of the 2022 season under GWS caretaker senior coach and his former teammate Mark McVeigh, who replaced Leon Cameron after Cameron resigned as GWS senior coach in the middle of the 2022 season after Round 9, 2022.
 Solomon left GWS Giants at the end of the 2022 season.

 Tweed Coast Football Club

 On 9 November 2022, Solomon was appointed senior coach of Tweed Coast Football Club, a club that competes in the Queensland Football Association Division 2 South.

+Essendon

+On 23 October 2025, it was announced that Solomon would return to Essendon as an assistant coach under senior coach Brad Scott for the 2026 season.
+In late May 2026, following round 11, Solomon was appointed as caretaker senior coach of Essendon following Scott's sacking for the remainder of the 2026 season.
+On 5 August 2026, Solomon announced he would not re-apply for the role of full-time senior coach of Essendon at the end of the 2026 AFL season.
+Solomon was then replaced by Mark McVeigh as senior coach of Essendon.
+Solomon departed the Essendon Football Club on 18 September 2026 at the conclusion of the 2026 AFL season.